fulcrologic/fulcro/docs/vsom-next.md

          reads (you implement)
 ```

-Untangled
+Fulcro
 ```
 Query -> db->tree -> UI
 ```

-Thus, in Untangled you essentially have the mutations update the data graph so that the query will be answered
+Thus, in Fulcro you essentially have the mutations update the data graph so that the query will be answered
 in the "correct" way.

 While this sounds less powerful (it technically is), it makes general development much simpler.